kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 A 45 minute guided overview of basic machine learning techniques.
 [Anna Machens](/team/#a-k-machens) will take you through the basics of model fitting, paramater selection and hyperparameter tuning, ending up with a simple but effective predictive model.

 This workshop is also open for those who do not want to participate in the Data Science Week.
-You can sign up for just the [Introduction to Machine Learning][ws-ml] workshop [here][ws-ml].
+You can find more information about the workshop [here][ws-ml], or sign up directly [here][sign-up-ml].

 ### Workshop Data Visualization